-We are the poorer for the passing of three amazing women this year: Basia Zdanowicz, Luna Golińska and Krystyna Szwagrzak.
+We are all the poorer for the passing of three amazing women this year: Basia Zdanowicz, Luna Golińska and Krystyna Szwagrzak.
 Each had incredible stories of hardship and terror during the war; each lost their childhood home and the world they knew.
 Yet they grew up into tough women who worked passionately for their homeland whilst living far from its borders.

 What links them?